thakshana02/whisperAi-batch-voice-transcription/readme.md

 ## Privacy & Security

-- Audio files are processed locally on your machine
+- Audio files are processed locally on machine
 - No data is sent to external services
 - `.gitignore` configured to prevent accidental upload of audio files
 - Only sample files and code are tracked in version control